tradingkey.logo

 By Puyaan Singh and Kamal Choudhury

-Medtronic also raised its full-year profit forecast for fiscal 2026 and said it expects a smaller hit of about $185 million from U.S. President Donald Trump's tariffs, versus the $200 million to $350 million it had previously expected.
+Medtronic also raised its full-year profit forecast for fiscal 2026 and said it expected a smaller hit of about $185 million from U.S. President Donald Trump's tariffs, compared to the $200 million to $350 million it had previously expected.

-"Investors were hoping for more operating improvements and more sales growth than we got this quarter and in guidance," Boylan said.
+"Investors were hoping for more operating improvements and more sales growth than we got this quarter and in guidance," said Edward Jones analyst John Boylan.

-Elliott, which has not disclosed the value of its stake in the company, did not immediately respond to a Reuters request for the details.
+Elliott, which has not disclosed the value of its stake in Medtronic, did not immediately respond to a Reuters request for the details.

 Disclaimer: The information provided on this website is for educational and informational purposes only and should not be considered financial or investment advice.